 - 1. The applicant must hold a minimum of a master's degree from a regionally or federally accredited institution.
 Preference is given to applicants with the Master of Public Health (M.P.H.) degree.
-Students who do not hold the M.P.H. degree will be required to take additional courses dependant upon their prior training.
-This additional course requirement will consist of 18 SCH minimum (6 courses) and 36 SCH maximum (12 courses). - 2.
-The applicant must designate on the application and reference in their Statement of Goals the area of study they wish to pursue within the Dr.P.H. program. - 3.
-The applicant must provide transcripts documenting their GPA on all prior undergraduate and graduate work. - 4.
-All students seeking admission to a graduate degree program are required to take and submit scores for the Graduate Record Examination (GRE).
+Students who do not hold the M.P.H. degree will be required to take additional courses dependant upon their prior course work.
+These additional course requirements will consist of 21 SCH minimum of core M.P.H. curriculum (7 courses) and 36 SCH maximum (12 courses). - 2.
+The applicant must designate on the application and reference in their Statement of Goals the area of study they wish to pursue within the Dr.P.H. program.

+The applicant must provide transcripts documenting their GPA on all prior undergraduate and graduate work.

+- 3. All students seeking admission to a graduate degree program are required to take and submit scores for the Graduate Record Examination (GRE).
 Applicants to the Department of Health Management and Policy may substitute the GMAT for the GRE.
 Only official score reports from the Educational Testing Service are acceptable.
-Scores should be reported by using the institutional code 6565. - 5.
-The health science center requires an applicant from a foreign country to demonstrate satisfactory proficiency in oral and written English before being granted admission. - 6.
-To be considered for admission, the applicant must file the following official credentials with the School of Public Health Office of Admissions and Student Services: - An application for admission to the School of Public Health - Complete official transcripts from all colleges or universities attended - Official scores from all required entrance exams or tests (may include one or more of the following: GRE, GMAT, TOEFL, MCAT, etc.) - The application fee - Two letters of evaluation by individuals in a position to comment on the applicant's potential as a student and future professional - A written statement of personal career goals - A current curriculum vita or resume
+Scores should be reported by using the institutional code 6565. - 4.
+The health science center requires an applicant from a foreign country to demonstrate satisfactory proficiency in oral and written English before being granted admission. - 5.
+To be considered for admission, the applicant must file the following official credentials with the School of Public Health Office of Student Services and Academic Affairs: - An application for admission to the School of Public Health - The application fee - Complete official transcripts from all colleges or universities attended - Official scores from all required entrance exams or tests (may include one or more of the following: GRE, GMAT, TOEFL, MCAT, etc.) - Two letters of evaluation by individuals in a position to comment on the applicant's potential as a public health student and future professional. - A written statement of personal career goals - A current curriculum vita or resume